-^{} as noted in Appendix D of the Revenue Budget 2020/21, Medium Term Financial Strategy and Capital Programme 2020-2023 Report, the budget gaps of £2.7m in 2021/22 and £7.6m in 2022/23 do not reflect the impact the Government's intention to change how local government is funded, and the distribution of this funding, specifically;
+^{} as noted in Appendix D of the Revenue Budget 2021/22, Medium Term Financial Strategy and Capital Programme 2021-2024 Report, the budget gaps of £5.6m in 2022/23 and £8.3m in

-• the uncertainty around the impact of Brexit
+2023/24 do not reflect the impact the Government's intention to change how local government is funded, and the distribution of this funding, specifically, Business Rates Retention and the future tariff and top-up system, the implementation of the Fair Funding Review, the future funding of adult social care and the potential integration of social care with health.
 Nor do they include any resultant savings required to ensure expenditure is commensurate with the funding available to the Council.

-Until more detail is available on these proposals, and until this can be modelled to ascertain the impact on Blackburn with Darwen Borough Council, income and expenditure streams included in the MTFS are based on the best information available, and on a suite of conservative assumptions; it is assumed that any short term shortfalls with be addressed through the application of both ear-marked reserves and through the unallocated, general reserve, the allocation of which will be determined over the course of 2020/21 and will be reported to Council, although it is recognised that the Council has a low level of reserves upon which to call.
+Until more detail is available on these proposals, and until this can be modelled to ascertain the impact on Blackburn with Darwen Borough Council, income and expenditure streams included in the MTFS are based on the best information available, and on a suite of conservative assumptions; it is assumed that any short term shortfalls with be addressed through the application of both ear-marked reserves and through the unallocated, general reserve, the allocation of which will be determined over the course of 2021/22 and will be reported to Council.